LEARN It! Challenge 25 of 29

 Rift Valley Fever

-Rift Valley Fever is caused by a virus that is transmitted to humans through contact with infected animals, usually through a bite or scratch.
-The virus can also be transmitted through the air, and Rift Valley Fever has been known to cause outbreaks among people who live in close proximity to each other, such as in crowded villages.
+Transmission Routes: Rift Valley Fever is caused by a virus transmitted to humans through contact with infected animals, usually through a bite or scratch.
+The virus can also be transmitted through the air, causing outbreaks among people in close proximity, such as crowded villages.
+Understanding the transmission routes is crucial for implementing preventive measures.

-Symptoms of Rift Valley Fever include fever, headache, muscle pain, joint pain, nausea, vomiting, and diarrhea.
+Symptoms and Severity: Symptoms of Rift Valley Fever include fever, headache, muscle pain, joint pain, nausea, vomiting, and diarrhea.
 In severe cases, the disease can lead to encephalitis (inflammation of the brain) or meningitis (inflammation of the lining of the brain and spinal cord).
-Rift Valley Fever can also cause bleeding in the lungs, which can lead to pneumonia.
+Rift Valley Fever can also cause bleeding in the lungs, leading to pneumonia.
+Recognizing the symptoms and severity underscores the importance of early diagnosis and access to medical care.

 Proceed to the next disease.
 When you complete them all, win your badge, points, and a file to print out of what you have learned and share with others.